sungnga/react-revents/README.md

     ```

 **14. Fixing our issue with app initialization**
 - When a user is signed in and then visits the My Account page and then refreshes the page, we will run into an error that says Cannot read property 'providerId' of null.
 That is because we've initialized our app and the auth state is currently null and there's no user object.
 Certain page or component requires the user visiting the page be authenticated and we wrote a conditional somewhere in the component that is looking for the user object.
 ProviderId is one of the properties of the user object.
-When the Account page refreshes it causes the component to re-render.
-And in the application initialization stage, it's looking for the providerId property but the currentUser object is currently null (no user object), so the application crashes
+When the Account page refreshes, it causes the component to re-render.
+And in the application initialization stage, it's looking for the providerId property but the currentUser object is currently null (no user object), so the application crashed
 - So what we need to take a look at is our application initialization.
 Our components are going to attempt to dispay as soon as possible and we need to add some control into that and wait until certain things have loaded in our application before we attempt to dispay the components.
 At the moment, whether we're authenticated or not, there may be other information that we want to load in when we initialize our application before anything else loads up
 - In our case, we're going to do this in the asyncReducer.
 We want to add an initialized flag into our asyncReducer and anything else that we need to do before our component renders
 - In asyncReducer.js file: